 Which is the Best Real Estate Crowdfunding Platform for you?

-Discover the best real estate crowdfunding platform for you in this head-to-head: Fundrise vs Diversyfund vs Groundfloor.
+Discover the best real estate crowdfunding platform for you in this head-to-head: Fundrise vs. Diversyfund vs. Groundfloor review.

 Real estate investing is a popular option for those looking to invest in a lucrative, albeit sometimes risky, field.
-However, many find the up-front cost associated with purchasing real estate assets to be prohibitive.
+However, many find the up-front cost of purchasing real estate assets prohibitive.
 Between the purchase price of the property, closing fees, and renovations, acquiring real estate can be expensive.
-Add to that the cost associated with either listing and selling a renovated property, or managing multiple tenants and properties (or paying someone else to do that!), and you have the makings of a very expensive investment.

 This article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

-While these investments can pay off in the long-run, many folks simply don’t have the time or the funds to play the waiting game.
+While these investments can pay off in the long run, many folks don’t have the time or the funds to play the waiting game.
 That’s where real estate crowdfunding platforms offer a solution.

-- Join with others to buy real property and earn capital capital appreciation and monthly income.
+• Join others to buy real property and earn capital appreciation and monthly income.

 Why Invest in Real Estate?